Wes Brown: Manchester United

 Born in Longsight, Manchester, Brown began his football career as a schoolboy playing for the Burnage High School and Fletcher Moss Rangers, a Greater Manchester youth side, and was a former student of the Lilleshall Hall FA School of Excellence, as well as spending time at United's football Academy, which he joined at the age of 12.
 Brown showed talent and maturity at an early age, signing full professional terms with boyhood club Manchester United on 4 November 1996 at the age of 17.

 Brown went on to success with the reserve and youth sides, winning the FA Youth Cup and a Lancashire Division One medal with the reserves.
 He also added two Jimmy Murphy (Young Player of the Year) awards to his collection, becoming only the second player to receive the award for a second time (the other being Ryan Giggs).

-On 4 May 1998, Brown made his full first team FA Premier League debut against Leeds United, coming on as a substitute.
+On 4 May 1998, Brown made his first team FA Premier League debut against Leeds United, coming on as a substitute.
 His breakthrough would occur the next year, the 1998–99 season, where he made several first-team appearances at right-back as well as his more natural position of centre-back.
-The season could not have gone any better for Brown, as United completed the treble, winning the Premier League, FA Cup and UEFA Champions League.
+United completed the treble that season, winning the Premier League, FA Cup and UEFA Champions League.

 Brown suffered the first of what would be a string of injuries while training for the 1999–2000 campaign.
 As a result, he did not play a single competitive game all season, while United went on to seal their sixth Premier League title in eight seasons.

 His strong comeback the following year prompted praise from all corners, with club manager Sir Alex Ferguson making waves by proclaiming Brown to be Manchester United's most talented defender.

 A fine 2000–01 campaign was followed by another solid year in 2001–02.
 His reputation grew even greater during the 2002–03 season, but again, his performances were marred by injury.
 Brown tore a knee ligament on the final day of the season, and did not return until midway through the 2003–04 season.
 Brown finished the season in good form, notably giving an imperious, man of the match-winning performance in the FA Cup semi-final win over Arsenal.
 It was after this fine display that Ferguson re-iterated his confidence in Brown's abilities.